Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Methodology

 \subsection{LoRA-SB: Update approximation initialization is a \textit{silver bullet}}

-The solutions discussed above independently address the gradient approximation and initialization problems, while also providing hyperparameter independence.
-Our proposed method, LoRA-SB, elegantly combines these solutions through a simple initialization strategy.
+The solutions discussed independently address the gradient approximation and initialization problems, while also providing scaling factor independence.
+LoRA-SB, elegantly combines these solutions through a simple initialization strategy, derived from approximating the first full FT step: